 We apply judgment when assessing the ultimate realization of receivables, including assessing the probability of collection and the current credit-worthiness of customers.
 We establish an allowance for doubtful accounts sufficient to cover probable and reasonably estimable losses.
-Our estimate of the allowance for doubtful accounts receivable, the credit quality of customer and, where necessary, other macro-economic factors.
+Our estimate of the allowance for doubtful accounts considers collection experience, aging of the accounts receivable, the credit quality of customer and, where necessary, other macro-economic factors.